deeper4ai/deeper4ai.github.io/src/content/news/postdoc-prague.md

 💰 Gross monthly salary: ~75,000 CZK (~3,000 EUR), including full benefits and support for travel and collaboration.

-📝 To apply, please send your CV, publication list, a brief statement of research interests, and one reference letter to [Your Contact Email] with the subject line: Postdoc Application – DEEPER.
+📝 To apply, please send your CV, publication list, a brief statement of research interests, and one reference letter to [Martin Suda](mailto:martin.suda@cvut.cz) and to [Jan Jakubův](mailto:jan.jakubuv@cvut.cz) with the subject line: Postdoc Application – DEEPER.

 Applications will be reviewed on a rolling basis until the position is filled.